steveklabnik/jujutsu-tutorial/src/branching-merging-and-conflicts/merging.md

 is nonsense.
 We'll talk about how `jj` handles conflicts shortly, but as I said before: rebases *always* succeed in `jj`.
-So this change is quick: it's only modifying information in the repository, not touching any of the files we have in our working directory.
-This also means our working directory hasn't changed, so `@` is in the same place it was before the rebase.
+So this change is quick: it's only modifying information in the repository, not touching any of the files we have in our working copy.
+This also means our working copy hasn't changed, so `@` is in the same place it was before the rebase.

 Some commands do move `@` by default, like `jj new`.
 This is because if you're creating a new change, you probably want to start working on it.
 But it has a